michaelcychan/typescript-data-structures/README.md

 ```

 ## Doubly Linked List

 The Doubly Linked List Class `TwoWayLinkedList` is a generic class which can store different types of data.
 Each `TwoWayLinkedList` consists of instances of the `MyTwoWayNode` class, which also stores generic type of data.
 Only nodes storing the same type of data can be linked together.

 Each `MyTwoWayNode` stores one data and two pointers, one to the next and one to the previous `MyTwoWayNode`.

-The `TwoWayLinkedList` class has the following functions:
+The `TwoWayLinkedList` class has the following methods:

 ```
 .getHead()